davehague/job_scraper_py/README.md

 ## Overview

-The Job Scraper is a Python-based application designed to automate the process of finding job listings from various online job boards including Indeed, ZipRecruiter, Glassdoor, and LinkedIn.
-It fetches job listings based on specified criteria, adds derived data such as skills or qualifications required, and saves the listings both as CSV files and as Markdown documents for easy viewing.
+This is a Python-based application that pulls job listings from various online job boards.
+It fetches job listings based on specified criteria, adds derived data such as skills or qualifications required, and saves the listings to Supabase.
+From there a [web frontend](https://github.com/davehague/job_scraper_web) can display the listings.

 *Built using Python 3.11.2*